MDRCS/You-Dont-Know-JS/README.md

             The a property doesn’t actually exist on the bar object, but because bar is prototype-linked to foo, JavaScript automatically falls back to looking for a on the foo object, where it’s found.

+# - Scopes & Closures [You-Dont-Know-JS]

+    - Compiler Theory :

+    In traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps before it is executed, roughly called “compilation”:

+    Tokenizing/Lexing
+    Breaking up a string of characters into meaningful (to the lan‐ guage) chunks, called tokens.
+For instance, consider the program var a = 2;.
+This program would likely be broken up into the following tokens: var, a, =, 2, and ;.
+    Whitespace may or may not be persisted as a token, depending on whether its meaningful or not.
+    The difference between tokenizing and lexing is subtle and academic, but it centers on whether or not these tokens are identified in a stateless or stateful way.
+Put simply, if the tokenizer were to invoke stateful parsing rules to fig‐ ure out whether a should be considered a distinct token or just part of another token, that would be lexing.

+    Parsing
+    taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
+This tree is called an “AST” (abstract syntax tree).
+    The tree for var a = 2; might start with a top-level node called VariableDeclaration, with a child node called Identifier (whose value is a), and another child called AssignmentExpres sion, which itself has a child called NumericLiteral (whose value is 2).

+    Code-Generation
+    The process of taking an AST and turning it into executable code.
+This part varies greatly depending on the language, the platform it’s targeting, and so on.
+    So, rather than get mired in details, we’ll just handwave and say that there’s a way to take our previously described AST for var a = 2; and turn it into a set of machine instructions to actually create a variable called a (including reserving memory, etc.), and then store a value into a.